DianaSuvorova/atom-karma-test-runner/README.md

 - `nodeBinaryPath` Path to the node executable.
 Should match the result of ```which node``` in your terminal.
 Defaults to */usr/local/bin/node*.
 -  `karmaConfigFileName` Karma configuration file.
 Defaults to *karma.conf.js*.
 - `karmaReporter` Karma reporter.
 The plugin looks best with [karma-mocha-reporter](https://www.npmjs.com/package/karma-mocha-reporter).
 Just make sure it is installed for the package you are executing tests for.
 - `runActiveFileOnly`  Whether plugin will execute every test karma is configured for, or run just currently active file.
-Please note that running a single file **requires additional configuration**.
+Please note that running a single file **requires additional configuration** see below.
 - `env` Any additional environment variables.